vivoconference/vivo2021/README.md

 ## About the conference

-The 12th annual VIVO Conference will be held on-line on dates to be determined (typically summer).
+The 12th annual VIVO Conference will be held on-line June 23-25, 2021.
 To join the organizing committee, please see [the conference task force page](https://wiki.lyrasis.org/display/VIVO/VIVO+Conference+2021+Task+Force) in the VIVO wiki.

 ## About the site